eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 - **--horizontal**: The abstract network is aligned on the horizontal
 - **--track-offset**: Define the offset between parallel tracks in m (default 20)
 - **--skip-building**: Only create patch files but do not assemble the new network
+- **--skip**: creates a region file (taz) from the stop-file, optionally splits network edges to ensure that each edge belongs to a single station

 !!! caution
     If the network is large and not segmented or if the individual station segments are large, the conversion process can take a long time.
 The option **--skip-large INT** can be used to selective skip large regions (measured by the number of optimization constraints, reported via **--verbose** output).

+!!! caution
+    If option **--skip** is used the original network may be split (under an new name) and the generated abstract network will have the same edges as the split net.
+The input stop-file will also be adapted for the split net (under a new name) but any traffic demand (route files) have to be adapted for the split network.